Jithan Ramesh: Personal life

-Ramesh is son of R. B. Choudary and the elder brother of actor Jiiva.
+Ramesh is the third son of R. B. Choudary and the elder brother of actor Jiiva.
 His father is a Hindu of Marwari heritage born in Chennai to Marwari-speaking Rajasthani migrants.
-Jithan Ramesh was also a popular Bigg Boss Tamil Season 4 contestant.
 Choudary practices Hinduism along with his siblings.
 He attended Gill Adarsh Matriculation Higher Secondary School in Royapettah, Chennai and he completed his Business Administration degree from D.G.
 Vaishnav College.
-Choudary married Shilpa in February 2006 and has children Toshna and Prishaan.
+Choudary married Shilpa in February 2006 and has two children.